 Don’t you wish that you had a magic formula for marketing your small business?
-So do I … I have not found it yet but what I found is a successful marketing formula that you can use in your small business:
+So do I … I have not found it yet but what I found is a successful marketing formula that you can use in your small business.

 Goals provide direction.
 They are longer term and not necessarily measurable or tangible.
 You might call them “the big picture.”

 Objectives are shorter term, they explain what needs to happen and be achieved in order to meet the goals.
-Objectives should be Specific, Measurable, Attainable, Relevant and Time-bound (SMART).
+They should be Specific, Measurable, Attainable, Relevant and Time-bound (SMART).

 Once you have written your objectives, you then develop your strategy or set of strategies to meet each objective.

 Tactics are what you do to help implement the strategies, achieve objectives and attain goals.
 It’s the detail work.
 For every strategy, there are a number of tactics.

 A good way to track your marketing efforts is to ask your clients/customers how they heard about you.
 But not everything you do in marketing can be measured in terms of dollars.

 - Website: number of visits (use Google Analytics)

 - Email campaign: open rate, click through rate, conversion rate and/or sales leads

 - Direct mail: number of calls generated, number of visits on designated landing page, and/or sales leads